the-tallest-tower/the-tallest-tower.github.io/_posts/2017-06-21-the-scrapheap.md

 }
 ```

 Being able to do all that string manupulation in one line is really nice.
 I don't have to allocate buffers or wrangle character arrays, it's all taken care of.
-In D though, the dark side of this is that it allocates several times, even though once this function returns, I don't use any of the allocations ever again.
+In D though, normally this allocates several times via the GC, even though once this function returns, I don't use any of the allocations ever again.

 Enter the scrapheap.